 - Pros: For your less aggressive and assertive guests, there’s no stress about whether they’ll get fed.
 Hah!
 Everyone gets their own portioned tasting, which also helps keep everything more sanitary.
 You can also get away with less food and do more of a composed tasting plate.

-- Cons: You have to supply a lot of vessels to serve on (which may mean more dishes)!
+- Cons: You’ll have to supply a lot of vessels to serve on (have the dishwasher – human or machine – ready to go!).
 It’s more formal (which can be a pro or con).
 Due to allergies and food preferences, some folks may not want to eat certain parts while others want more, leaving some food waste.

 Step 2: Selecting Charcuterie to Feature